PLC-lang/oscat/README.md

 ## An Oscat basic library for RuSTy

-A modified version of the Oscat Library that could be compiled using RuSTy
+A modified version of the Oscat Library that could be compiled using RuSTy.

 In its current status, not every feature of the library compiles.

+### Build Oscat

+[StandardFunctions](https://github.com/PLC-lang/StandardFunctions) are needed to compile Oscat.\
+To avoid compile errors, `stubs.st` includes stubs for functions that are not part of [StandardFunctions](https://github.com/PLC-lang/StandardFunctions).

+To build Oscat, `plc.json` can be used as the build description.
+> **_NOTE:_** Paths need to be adjusted in `plc.json`\
+> for more info see [RuSTy build with build configuration](https://plc-lang.github.io/rusty/using_rusty/build_configuration.html)

-### Modifications:
+### Modifications

-To reduce warnings we made the following non breaking changes
+To reduce warnings we made the following non breaking changes :

 - String range changed from `()` to `[]`
 - `POINTER TO` was changed to `REF_TO`
 - `FUNCTIONBLOCK` renamed to `FUNCTON_BLOCK`

-To avoid errors we made the following non breaking changes
+To avoid errors we made the following non breaking changes :

 - Array initializers are surrounded by `[]`
-	- Currenty broken on rusty (PLC-lang/rusty#352)
+  - (PLC-lang/rusty#352) fixed
-- TOD literals are moved to 3 sections (PLC-lang/rusty#355)
+- TOD literals are moved to 3 sections
+  - (PLC-lang/rusty#355) fixed
-- ADR was replaced with & as ADR is not yet implements
+- ADR was replaced with &
+  - (PLC-lang/rusty#469) fixed
 - Functions parameters are changed to `()` instead of `[]`

-To avoid errors, the following __breaking__ changes were made
+To avoid errors, the following **breaking** changes were made :

 - `VAR_INPUT CONSANT` was changed to `VAR_INPUT`
 - `OVERRIDE` was renamed to `_OVERRIDE`
-_ `BUFFER` functions were disabled (PLC-lang/rusty#353)
-- `TIME` was renamed to `_TIME` (PLC-lang/rusty#357)
-- `DIR_TO_DEG` was disabled (PLC-lang/rusty#370)

-### Standard Functions
-To avoid compile errors, a stub for the standard functions is also available
+- `ARRAY_MAX/MIN/SPR/SUM` type of size changed to ULINT